Reports – General

 To make the transfers, do a manual journal entry – or ask your accountant to do so – debiting the fund you are moving funds from and crediting the one receiving the funds, as in the example below:

 Then drag the “Interfund transfers” row from the “Administrative Expenses” or similar Group into the new “Movement in funds” group.
 Then selecting that row, insert a new row as a Formula.
-Insert Net Income/(Expenditure) as the formula and the same as the Row heading:
+Insert “Net Income/(Expenditure)”, or “Profit after tax” if you have not renamed that, as the formula and your preferred description as the Row heading:

 Once “Done” and saved, this should produce lines at the end of the Income/Expenditure report like these: